Leaf Identification

 Twig and Bud Identification

 The twigs of the American Arborvitae are green when young eventually turning a grayish-brown.
 The American Arborvitae also has a special kind of twig called a branchlet.
 The branchlets are green, scale-like, and hold the actual leaves.
 It is hard to visually determine what is a branchlet and what is a leaf.
-Sometimes the twigs are called persistant branchlets, and the branchlets are called deciduous branchlets.
+Sometimes the twigs are called persistent branchlets, and the branchlets are called deciduous branchlets.
 The buds of the actual leaves are too tiny to see and are completely covered by leaves.

 Bark Identification